Ouch No More: The Natural, Advanced & Total Approach to Managing Back Pain

 The NAT Approach to Healing Back Pain:

-The human body can be divided into the following three components:
+The human body can basically be divided into the following three components:

 These three components constantly interface and work alongside one another.
 What affects one component will also effect all the others––either immediately or in due time.
 For example, let’s say you fractured your right ankle.
 That issue will gradually, if not immediately, also begin affecting the muscles, tendons, ligaments and other soft tissues surrounding it.
 In order to heal, the ankle and its supporting soft tissues require a strong circulatory system that can supply oxygenated blood to the area.
 If this is not possible, the healing process will be slower and more difficult.

 Therefore, to correctly address the injury, all other systems must be concurrently addressed.
-The NAT approach uses several modalities at the same time, depending on the individual situation and cause of pain.
-These therapies include the following examples:
+The NAT approach utilizes multiple modalities at the same time, depending on the individual situation and cause of the pain.
+These various therapies include the following examples:

 Acupuncture and Chinese Medicine